fsuri/Basil_SOSP21_artifact/README.md

-# Basil - SOSP21 Artifact
+# Basil: Breaking up BFT with ACID transactions - SOSP21 Artifact
 This is the repository for the Artifact Evaluation of SOSP'21 proceeding: "Basil: Breaking up BFT with ACID transactions".

 For all questions about the artifact please e-mail (or message over google hangouts) Florian Suri-Payer <fsp@cs.cornell.edu>.
 For specific questions about 1) building the codebase or 2) running TxBFTSmart, additionally please